-- The compact sets or the connected sets are graphically represented in a dendrogram (Fig. 8), where the different levels represent the β_o -similarity, which can be used to build groups.
-Selecting interactively, over this scheme, a level β_o , a particular partition in β_o -compact sets or in β_o -connected sets can be obtained [40]. - A unique tree forms the dendrogram for the connected sets, i.e.; there is a β_o level such that all the objects are connected.
-Besides, the dendrogram for the compact sets is, in general, formed by several isolated trees; i.e., while reducing the level β_o , the number of independent groups cannot be reduced below a certain limit.
-This behaviour is due to the fact that in the case of compact sets, the condition of connectivity between objects is more stringent than in the case of the connected ones. - The procedure starts by determining the main β_o compact sets or β_o connected sets; then, some of the sets can be subdivided using additional criteria, and the average curve for each final set is calculated.
+• A unique tree forms the dendrogram for the connected components, i.e. there is a $\beta_o$ level such that all the objects are connected.
+Besides, the dendrogram for the compact sets is, in general, formed by several isolated trees; i.e. while reducing the level $\beta_o$ , the number of independent groups cannot be reduced below a certain limit.
+This behaviour is due to the fact that in the case of compact sets, the condition of connectivity between objects is more stringent than in the case of the connected components.

+The procedure starts by fixing the βo level and so the βo-compact sets or βo-connected components are determined; then, some of the resulting groups can be subdivided using additional criteria, and the average curve for each final group is calculated.